Environmental migration? An overview of the literature: Meta-Analysis

-where $\hat{b}_i$ are the individual estimates of the effect and weights, $w_i$, are equal to ($1/se_i^2 $) or ($1/(se_i^2 +\hat{\tau}^2)$) according to the fixed effects model (FEM) and a random-effects model (REM), respectively.
+where $\hat{b}_i$ is the individual estimate of the effect and weight, $w_i$, in a fixed effects model (FEM) is inversely proportional to the square of the standard error, so that studies with smaller standard errors have greater weight than studies with larger standard errors.
 The FEM is based on the assumption that the collected effect sizes are homogeneous (the differences observed among the studies are likely due to chance).
-The REM takes into account the heterogeneity among studies and weights incorporate a ``between-study heterogeneity", $\hat{\tau}^2$.
-In the presence of heterogeneity the two models likely find very different results, and it may not be appropriate to combine results.
+Unlike in the FEM, random-effects model (REM) takes into account the heterogeneity among studies and weights incorporate a ``between-study heterogeneity", $\hat{\tau}^2$.
+In the presence of heterogeneity, the two models likely find very different results, and it may not be appropriate to combine results.
 A test of homogeneity of the $\beta_i$ is provided by referring to the statistic $Q$ to a $\chi^2$-distribution with n - 1 degrees of freedom \citep{higgins2002quantifying}: if the test is higher than the degrees of freedom, the null hypothesis is rejected (and thus there is heterogeneity).
 Another test commonly used is the $I^2$ inconsistency index by \cite{higgins2002quantifying} describing the percentage of the variability of the estimated effect that is referable to heterogeneity rather than to chance (sample variability).
-It is interpreted as the proportion of variability due to heterogeneity between studies rather than sampling error.
-Values range from 0 percent to 100 percent where zero indicates no observed heterogeneity.
-The results of meta-synthesis of the collected estimates (Table \ref{tab:metasynt}) are statistically significant, except for findings of the slow onset effect of paper included in Cluster 2, in which both FEM and REM give statistically insignificant averages.
-Considering the high heterogeneity in our sample of estimates (see columns 5-6), we should look at the more appropriate random effects results.
+Values of the $I^2$ range from 0 percent to 100 percent where zero indicates no observed heterogeneity.
+Since most computer programs report $I^2$, and so it is readily available, it is largely used to quantify the amount of dispersion.
+However, it is a proportion and not an absolute measure of heterogeneity in a meta-analysis \citep{Borenstein2017}.
+To understand how much the effects vary and report the absolute values, we compute the prediction interval as suggested by \cite{Borenstein2017}.
+The results of the meta-synthesis of the collected estimates (Table \ref{tab:metasynt}) are statistically significant, except for findings of the slow onset effect of paper included in Cluster 2 (where the most of studies focus on the fast onset effect), in which both FEM and REM give statistically insignificant averages.